Graph Structure Code Implementation

 Before reading this article, you should first study:

-A graph structure is an extension of the N-ary tree structure.
-Logically, a graph consists of several nodes (Vertices) and edges.
-We typically use adjacency lists, adjacency matrices, and other methods to store graphs.
+A graph is an extension of the N-ary tree structure.
+Logically, a graph consists of multiple nodes (Vertices) and edges.
+We usually use adjacency lists or adjacency matrices to store graphs.

-The visualization panel supports creating graph structures.
-You can open the visualization panel below to see the logical structure of graphs, as well as how adjacency lists and matrices are stored:
+The visual panel supports creating graph structures.
+You can open the panel below to see the logical structure of a graph, and how adjacency lists and matrices are used to store it:

-Since graph structures can abstract more complex problems, they have led to the development of more complex graph theory algorithms.
-Classic examples include the Bipartite Graph Algorithm, Topological Sort, Shortest Path Algorithm, and Minimum Spanning Tree Algorithm, which will all be introduced later.
+Graphs can abstract many complex problems and have led to many classic graph algorithms, such as Bipartite Graph Algorithm, Topological Sort, Shortest Path Algorithm, and Minimum Spanning Tree Algorithm.
+These topics will be introduced later.

 This article mainly introduces the basic concepts of graphs and how to implement graph structures in code.